kzrl/checkgoself/README.md

-# gochecker
+# checkgoself

-Check values on a system - and do things with them.
+Check metrics on a system - and do things with them.